 Intensive care nurses.
 If you are moved into the hospital’s intensive care unit, you will be cared for by intensive care (or critical care) nurses.
 These nurses have special training in caring for patients facing life-threatening problems, including cardiac and respiratory emergencies.

 Cardiac care nurses.
 Cardiac care nurses are specially trained to work with heart disease patients and their families.
 They may have an additional specialty – that of critical care nurse – that prepares them to work with patients in the hospital.
 You may be visited by a cardiac care nurse in your home following carotid endarterectomy.

 Physical therapists/occupational therapists/rehab nurses.
 Both while you are in the hospital and after you are discharged, these medical professionals work with you to help you build your strength, restore function and regain your ability to move.

 Rehabilitation team.
 A team of health care professionals, including nurses, exercise physiologists, physical therapists, occupational therapists, dieticians and nutritionists, counselors and others, will provide education and coaching to speed your rehabilitation.
-During rehab, the team will support you as you learn and adopt heart-healthy behaviors, such as eating a healthy diet, exercising regularly and managing stress.
+During rehab, the team will support you as you learn and adopt heart-healthy behaviors, such as eating a healthy diet, exercising regularly, and managing stress.

-Your cardiologist or neurologist continues to be closely involved with your case while you are under the care of the cardiothoracic surgeon.
+Your cardiologist or neurologist continues to be closely involved with your case while you are under the care of the vascular surgeon.
 He or she, in turn, should also provide reports and updates to your primary care physician in order to ensure coordination of your care.